1. Home

 8/10

-It feels basic inside but still covers all the main tick boxes including the presence of a touchscreen infotainment system with Apple CarPlay and Android Auto connectivity.
-We're not huge fans of the inline-three cylinder 1.0-litre engine, though, and the four-cylinder hybrid version is quite a bit more expensive.
+It feels basic inside but still covers all the essentials including the presence of a touchscreen infotainment system with Apple CarPlay and Android Auto connectivity.
+We're not huge fans of the three-cylinder 1.0-litre engine, though, and the four-cylinder hybrid version is quite a bit more expensive.

 3. Fiat Tipo